-Professor Battaglia, who received her doctorate from Cambridge University in the field of social anthropology, teaches courses in cultural identities and differences, discourses of the sacred, visualizing culture, peoples of the South Pacific, and introductory anthropology.
+Professor Battaglia, who received her doctorate from Cambridge University in the field of social anthropology, teaches courses in cultural identities and differences, visual culture in the material world, peoples of the South Pacific, making class visible, and introduction to anthropology.

 She has conducted anthropological fieldwork in the islands off the New Guinea coast and urban fieldwork in Port Moresby, Papua New Guinea.
-She has also worked in Quebec Province, the East Coast of the U.S., and on the Internet with a new religious movement focusing on faith-based science.
+She has also worked in Quebec Province and on the Internet with a new religious movement focusing on faith-based science.

 Her honors include the John Simon Guggenheim Memorial Foundation Fellowship and the National Endowment for the Humanities Fellowship.
 In 2010, Battaglia was awarded the Five College 40th Anniversary Professorship.

-A frequent presenter and keynote speaker at national and international conferences and academic institutions, she has served as a member of the editorial board of American Ethnologist, Cultural Anthropology, Material Culture, and Anthropological Quarterly.
-She has also served on National Endowment of the Humanities Fellowship panels.
+A frequent presenter and keynote speaker at national and international conferences and academic institutions, she has served as a member of the editorial board of American Ethnologist, Cultural Anthropology, Material Culture, Anthropological Quarterly, Theory, Culture, and Society, and HAU, and is Associate Editor of Cambridge Anthropology.
+She has also served on National Endowment of the Humanities Fellowship and American Council of Learned Societies panels.

-In addition to teaching at Mount Holyoke, she has taught courses at the University of East Anglia and Stanford University.
+In addition to teaching at Mount Holyoke, she has been a visiting professor at Stanford University and The Massachusetts Institute of Technology.

 - "Battaglia Looks at the Inner Effect of Outer Space," Office of Communications, December 9, 2010